ksctl/ksctl/README.md

 # ksctl

-A Kubernetes Distribution that can create clusters as well as High-Available clusters in local as well as on cloud platforms
+A Kubernetes Distribution that can create clusters as well as High-Available clusters local as well as on cloud platforms

 <img src="/img/ksctl-dark.png" style="height: auto!important;width: 600px !important;"/>